jondawes/DelphixDevOpsDemo/README.md

 # Pre-Reqs

+## Configure scripts

+Update the follwing files with the correct addresses for your environment

 ## Start MSSQL Environments

 Run the Datasource Sqlserver > Sqlserver_start pipeline in Jenkins to ensure MSSQL environments are available.